Menu

 HMP Ashfield

-Consultations will be monitored in accordance with Severnside’s Audit Framework.
+Consultations will be monitored in line with Severnside’s audit framework.

-Any learning events/ incidents will be reported in accordance with the Severnside Incident Management Policy and reported to the Head of Healthcare for inclusion into the incident reporting system for review and management.
+Learning events and incidents will be reported in line with the Severnside Incident Management Policy and shared with the Head of Healthcare for inclusion in the incident reporting system for review and management.

-Enquiries/ incidents/ learning events/ complaints should be emailed to Severnside using severnside.governance@nhs.net
+Enquiries, incidents, learning events and complaints about Severnside should be emailed to severnside.governance@nhs.net.

-Enquiries/ incidents/ learning events/ complaints concerning the prison healthcare team should be sent to: oxl-tr.systems@nhs.net.net and oxl-tr.patientpathways@nhs.net
+Enquiries, incidents, learning events and complaints concerning the prison healthcare team should be sent to oxl-tr.systems@nhs.net and oxl-tr.patientpathways@nhs.net.

 Appendices